ann-makovskaya/rsschool-cv/cv.md

 - gained experience of working in a team

 Now I'm a student in RS-school.
 I want to systematize and improve my knowledge in front-end development, get the skill of working with js-frameworks and in the future become a full-stack developer.
-Or maybe I will like this course so much that I want to completely switch to front-end development :)
+Or maybe I will like this course so much that I want to completely switch to JavaScript :)

 ---
 ## SKILLS